KornelijusKat/FirstExam/README.md

 # FirstExam
 Restaurant Ordering Menu
+Changes for it to work:
-Ant MailingService Class, Iveskite savo Email is kurio siusites dviejose vietose, ir iveskite pasworda.
+On MailingService Class, input your  Email is kurio siusites dviejose vietose and input your password.
-Files folderis turi drinks ir meals prekes ir order log.
-Cliento Email reikia ivesti programos metu.
+Files Folder has the Drinks,Meals and Order Archive.
+At Repositories folder: DrinksRepository and MealRepository Edit the : var readLines = read.FileReader(@"C:\Users\Kornelijus\source\repos\ExamFunc\ExamFunc\Files\Meals.CSV.txt"); line with your own path for the respective CSV files.
+In Functions folder edit the FileWriter Class and change the string path into your own path to the OrderLog.